On Buying Baseball Tickets Online

 1) The Team Website.
 All teams make tickets available on their websites, but they use different providers like Ticketmaster or Tickets.com, so the experience can be different with each.
 You can pick the actual seat with some of them; with most all teams you can see the view from your section.

 Advantages: It’s the most trusted source for tickets; teams offer group tickets and multi-game packs; you can sign up for deals with newsletter alerts; you can see the view from your section and sometimes choose your exact seat; you can load tickets onto your smartphone with some teams; dynamic pricing generally favors people who buy early.

 Disadvantages: Annoying surprise “fees” that jack up the cost; many times the best deal on tickets is elsewhere; and dynamic pricing increases cost of tickets when demand goes up.

 When to use it: Use the team website when you’re getting high demand game tickets and are buying well ahead of time, or when you want to filter games by opponents or promotions.
 The team website is often the best way to select a game that suits you, but it’s not always the best deal.

 2) StubHub.
 StubHub is the official ticket reseller for Major League Baseball (in case you’re like my brother and are asking “what the heck is StubHub”?).
-Some teams, like the Yankees, don’t have an “official” relationship with them, but you can still get tickets there.
+Some teams, like the Yankees and Cubs, don’t have an “official” relationship with them, but you can still get your baseball tickets there.